 What sort of things inspire your work?
 Other artists & Illustrators?

 I am a huge fan of TV shows and films, from classics to current releases which most of my work is based on.
 I have always had a fascination with TV, as a kid I grew up reading Transformers comic books and later on Frank Millers’ 300 and Sin City works.
 The inked illustrations are incredible because of the unusual perspectives he uses.
 I have some of his books on my shelf.
 This encouraged my love of black and white illustration in particular, greyscale and monotones are my preference.
 Colour is something I have to work hard at.

-My favourite illustrators at the moment are Tyler Stout, Hellovon, Ken Taylor, Matt Taylor and Kingsley Nebechi however this list could be never ending.
-Also I Love Dust is a company that I follow closely.
+My favourite illustrators at the moment are Tyler Stout, Hellovon, Ken Taylor, Matt Taylor and Kingsley Nebechi, however, this list could be never-ending.
+I Love Dust is a company that I follow closely.

 …I have always had a fascination with TV, as a kid I grew up reading Transformers comic books and later on Frank Millers’ 300 and Sin City works